commando/commando/README.md

 ### See http://commando.io for additional details. ###

-Important Notes
+Important Notes **READ**
 ---------------

-This is a **very early** alpha build of Commando.io.
+### This is a **very early** alpha build of Commando.io.
 A few important pieces of the software have not been implemented.
+Do not expose Commando.io publicly! ###

-* Users and log-in. **Do not expose Commando.io publicly**.
+* Users and log-in. **Again, do not expose Commando.io publicly**.
 Run it locally, and use web-server authentication for now.
 A fully featured users and log-in system is coming.
 * The ability to view execution history is not implemented.
 Execution history is logged into MongoDB, but there is not an interface to view it yet.
 * SSH connections and executions still happen via PHP using the `ssh2` extension.
 This is going to be replaced with a separate dedicated node.js SSH worker using websockets.
 PHP won't make SSH connections and executions in the future.